33 New Branding Statistics and Trends for 2024

 With sites like Glassdoor and Indeed providing anonymous employee reviews, nearly 9 out of 10 candidates are getting the inside scoop before sending out resumes.

-80% of job seekers won’t apply to a one-star rated company (Career Arc)
+4 in 5 job seekers won’t apply to a one-star-rated company (Career Arc)

 Women are more likely than men to avoid applying to poorly rated companies (Career Arc)